aboutjax/designr-figma-plugin/README.md

 Anytime, no restrictions.

 ## Auto Layout Spacings
 Adjust auto layout spacings with spacing defined from our tokens.
-Only visible when a Frame with Auto Layout enabled is selected.
+Visible when you have a Frame with Auto Layout enabled selected.

 To run locally: